2019 Chattanooga Community Christmas Chorus

-The Choo Choo Chorus invites non-members to sing with us each year for the Christmas season as part of the Chattanooga Community Christmas Chorus, now in its 14th year.
-We will have ten rehearsals from 7-9pm every Monday night beginning the first Monday of October (the 3rd, this year).
-On Saturday, December 17th, we will produce a big benefit concert for the community and we will give a large sum of money to a charity of our choosing.
-Since 2007, that charity has been the Walter Boehm Birth Defects Center and our total contribution to them has been over $30,000 dollars.
+The Choo Choo Chorus invites non-members to sing with us each year for the Christmas season as part of the Chattanooga Community Christmas Chorus, now in its 17th year.
+We will have ten or eleven rehearsals from 7-9pm every Monday night beginning the first Monday of October (the 7th, this year).
+On a Saturday afternoon in December, we will produce a big benefit concert for the community and we will give a large sum of money to a charity of our choosing.
+Last year, we supported the Candlelighters.
 There is no cost to the singer and the Choo Choo Chorus picks up the bill for everything you need, including sheet music and a CD with learning tracks for each song.
 The rest of this page provides far more detail for those with questions, but everything you need to know will be explained during the first rehearsal.
-Just come to the All Saints Academy building, 310 E. 8th St. in Chattanooga (map) by 7pm on October 3, 2016.
-You can park in the lot just past the building on the right and come in the door to the right if you face the back of the building.
+Just come to Ponders Funeral Home, 4203 Brainerd Road in Chattanooga (map) by 7pm on October 7, 2019.
+You can park in the lot behind the building and come in the door to the right if you face the back of the building.
 If you know you are coming and you are pretty sure we don’t know about it, please let us know by sending a quick email to firstname.lastname@example.org and we will prepare your binder and CD in advance.
 Because we are singing a few songs with the Scenic City Chorus again this year, our two joint rehearsals in December will be at Spring Creek Road Baptist Church.
 Details will be discussed during rehearsals in November.

 Below, you can find a couple of lists that address common questions and concerns a new member might have.
 Returning members already know how easy it is and how much fun you will have, so you really don’t need to read the rest.